CymricNPG/arc42_logseq/pages/Introduction and Goals.md

+- ==Hints==
 	- Describes the relevant requirements and the driving forces that software architects and development team must consider.
 These include
 		- underlying business goals,
 		- essential features,
 		- essential functional requirements,
 		- quality goals for the architecture and
 		- relevant stakeholders and their expectations
+	-
 - ## Requirements Overview
 	- **Contents**
 	  Short description of the functional requirements, driving forces, extract (or abstract) of requirements.
 Link to (hopefully existing) requirements documents (with version number and information where to find it).